-Passengers are obliged to provide to the carrier the actual weights for themselves and their luggage and be advised that the carrier may refuse carriage of both if in size or weight excess of what was initially confirmed by the carrier.
+Passengers are obliged to provide to the Air Company the actual weights for themselves and their luggage and be advised that the Air Company may refuse carriage of both if in size or weight excess of what was initially confirmed by the Air Company.

 The additional luggage has to be smaller in size (L:50 cm X H:35 cm X W:23 cm) and soft.

-The carrier has to be informed well in advance, for any weight changes or correction thereof.
-In addition, passengers have to inform carrier in advance for any persons requiring special conditions, assistance or devices when carried.
+The Air Company has to be informed well in advance, for any weight changes or correction thereof.
+In addition, passengers have to inform Air Company in advance for any persons requiring special conditions, assistance or devices when carried.
 Infants and children should always be accompanied and bring with them their restrain devices.